cybersader/awesome-cybersader/📁 06 - Cybersader Arsenal/Internet Usage & Ethics/Internet Usage & Ethics.md

 # Philosophy on Internet Usage

 - Teleology, ethics, morality, persuasive technology
+- (privacy OR security OR technology) AND internet AND christian

 - [Catholics need an ethics for the digital age - U.S. Catholic](https://uscatholic.org/articles/201905/do-catholics-need-a-new-code-of-ethics-for-the-digital-age/)
 - [The Catholic Church and Internet Use: An Evolving Perspective from Pope John Paul II to Pope Benedict XVI](https://repository.library.georgetown.edu/handle/10822/558682)